giry-dev/mangrove-docs/docs/web-app/trade/how-to-track-open-orders.md

 ### Limit order

-Aa limit order consists of two parts:
+A limit order consists of two parts:

 * "Immediate execution" part (equivalent to a market order): we execute as much of the order as we can immediately.
 This may result in a zero, partial, or complete fill.
 This fill will be listed in the "Fills" table.